 In the Company's fiscal year ended December 31, 1993, the Committee determined to grant stock options and restricted performance stock rights to selected key managers.
 Making awards in the form of these two vehicles is consistent with the Committee's intention stated in Northrop's 1993 Proxy Statement to Shareholders.
-Since, by the Black-Scholes method, the value of a Northrop stock option at grant is approximately 1/3 the value of a restricted stock right, and since stock rights are granted on an annual basis while restricted performance stock rights are granted at three-year intervals, an equal number of stock options and restricted performance stock rights were granted in 1993.
+Since, by the Black-Scholes method, the value of a Northrop stock option at grant is approximately 1/3 the value of a restricted stock right, and since stock options are granted on an annual basis while restricted performance stock rights are granted at three-year intervals, an equal number of stock options and restricted performance stock rights were granted in 1993.
 In fixing grants for individuals, including the Named Executive Officers other than the Chief Executive Officer, the Committee reviewed the Chief Executive Officer's recommendations for individual awards.
 The Committee approved awards taking into account the scope of accountability, record of achievement and contribution and anticipated future influence on company performance of each recipient.
 Award recipients whose planned retirements are near may receive awards in stock options only, because restricted performance stock rights are valued at the end of a five year measurement period.

 Awards under the Long-Term Incentive Stock Plan in 1993 were granted on November 17, 1993, and consisted of non-statutory stock options at fair market value and restricted performance stock rights.
 The performance variable governing the value of restricted performance stock rights is linked to Company total shareholder return compared to that of companies in the Standard & Poors Aerospace and Defense Index cited in the SHAREOWNER RETURN PERFORMANCE PRESENTATION that follows this Report.
+Applying competitive guidelines for the size of annual long-term incentive awards for executive officers, actual grants of such awards in 1993 were made-overall-at the established competitive market median.
+In granting long-term incentive awards in 1993, the Committee considered the incentive stock holdings of the Chief Executive Officer and other executive officers.
+Satisfied that holdings from prior long-term incentive grants were appropriate, the Committee chose to adhere to competitive guidelines in its 1993 incentive stock awards to the Chief Executive Officer and other executive officers.